Cyuhaohao/CapstoneProject/README.md

+# Introduction Video [For the class session]
+Go to the YouTube Link: https://youtu.be/UstsXwr34ws.

 # Tutorial to Replicate The Result and Play the Game

 #### All the code can be run on Mac.
 Not sure whether it's adaptable on Windows.